turingschool-examples/enumerable-challenges/README.md

 You should make the best possible use of [Underscore.js][us]'s API and TDD strategies.
 Your implementations should go in the `./lib` directory and your tests should go in the `./test` directory.

+## Setup

+You'll have to install your dependencies with `bower install`.

 ## Submission Instructions

 * One member of your pair/group should [fork][] this repository to his or her account.